portsmouth/snelly/README.md

  We use [dat.GUI](https://workshop.chromeexperiments.com/examples/gui/#1--Basic-Usage) to provide a simple interactive UI for the scene and renderer state.
 Basic scene controls can be added via the
  UI or animation control over the scene can be coded by adding uniform variables in the SDF functions, and setting them to the corresponding UI values in the <a href="docs/API.md/#Scene+syncShader">Scene.syncShader</a> function.

-The details of the properties of the three material types can then be specified in <a href="docs/API.md/#Scene+init">Scene.init</a> via the {@link Materials} object.
+The details of the properties of the three material types can then be specified in <a href="docs/API.md/#Scene+init">Scene.init</a> via the <a href="docs/API.md/#Materials">Materials</a> object.
 Additional spatial dependence of the material surface properties can be introduced by providing modulating GLSL functions.

 Procedural camera motion and scene animation can be authored (programmatically) via the pre- and post-frame callbacks.

 As a standalone web page, a Snelly scene can be easily shared, for example by keeping the HTML file in a GitHub repository and simply linking to the file via [RawGit](https://rawgit.com/).

 ## Rendering

 The renderer is currently a uni-directional pathtracer, with physically correct dispersion for dielectrics and metals.
 The refractive index data was derived from a combination of tabulated data and analytic models, obtained from refractiveindex.info.
 (Basic ambient occlusion and normals rendering modes are also provided).

 For simplicity, for now the only lighting in the scene is a (non-HDRI) environment map.
-This can be specified via a URL to to a lat-long map, via the {@link Scene#envMap} call:
+This can be specified via a URL to a lat-long map, via the <a href="docs/API.md/#Scene+envMap">Scene.envMap</a> call:
 ```javascript
     /**
     * Optionally, supply an env-map texture URL (must be a lat-long format image).